-How to Get WiFi without Internet Provider
+How to Get WiFi Without An Internet Provider

 1. Mobile Hotspot

-To get internet supply to your desktop or laptop, mobile hotspot is the best option.
+To get internet supply to your desktop or laptop, a mobile hotspot is the best option.
 For this, you obviously need to spend a few bucks on buying a hotspot device and subscribe or recharge your mobile internet plan.
 But on an overall basis, this option is quite cheaper than paying for an internet provider.

 - The Cheapest Cable TV for Low Income